xlthlx/xlthlx-utility/README.md

 Sets of extra functionalities for xlthlx.com theme.

-## Installation

-1. Upload `comments-subscriber` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress

-## Frequently Asked Questions

-N/A

-## Screenshots

-N/A

 ## Changelog

 ### 1.0.0

 * First release

-## Upgrade Notice

-N/A

 ## Licence

 Xlthlx Utility is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with Xlthlx Utility
 If not, see https://www.gnu.org/licenses/gpl-3.0.html.

-## Support

-N/A